About the Hematology-Oncology Fellowship Program

 Welcome from the Program Director

 Welcome to the VCU Hematology-Oncology Fellowship Training program.
-Since I became the program director in 2011, the program consisted of six fellows.
-In 2022, we complete our most recent expansion to fifteen.
-As such, in 2022, we are recruiting for five fellowship positions to start hematology-oncology training in July 2023.
+It is amazing to me how quickly time flies.
+When I became the program director in 2011, the program consisted of six fellows.
+Now a short fifteen years later, we are in our third expansion within that time span.
+In 2026, we are recruiting for six fellowship positions to start hematology-oncology training in July 2027, bringing us to our full expanded complement of eighteen fellows.
 In every curricular decision we make, our vision and mission remain forefront.
-The expansions were undertaken to train exceptional hematology-oncology clinicians ready and capable to meet the health care needs of our community and Commonwealth AND to provide the necessary flexibility to afford the time and opportunity for each fellow to pursue her/his personal educational, scholarly, and professional aspirations.
+The expansions were undertaken to train exceptional hematology-oncology clinicians ready and capable to meet the health care needs of our community and Commonwealth AND to provide the necessary flexibility to afford the time and opportunity for each fellow to pursue their personal educational, scholarly, and professional aspirations.
+Our current expansion additionally aims to enhance our fellows’ exposure to supportive care training opportunities, including palliative care, survivorship, and more.

 Read more